skyrocket-qy/distributed-system-knowledge/observability/README.md

 -   **Communication:** Monitoring communication patterns, latency, and errors between services is a vital aspect of observability, providing insights into the health and performance of inter-service interactions in distributed environments.
 [Explore Communication Patterns](../communication/README.md).

 -   **System Modes:** Observability is particularly challenging and critical in complex distributed system modes like microservices architectures, where understanding the behavior of numerous interacting components is essential for operational success.
 [Discover System Modes](../system-mode/README.md).

+-   **Distributed Tracing:** A crucial technique for gaining end-to-end visibility into request flows across multiple services, essential for debugging and performance optimization in distributed systems.
+[Understand Distributed Tracing](./distributed-tracing/README.md).